Mohanakalyani: Structure and Lakshana

-The notes used in this scale are shadjam, chathusruthi rishabham, antara gandharam, panchamam and chathusruthi dhaivatham in ascending scale, with kakali nishadham and prati madhyamam included in descending scale.
+The notes used in this scale are shadjamam, chathusruthi rishabham, antara gandharam, panchamam and chathusruthi dhaivatham in ascending scale, with kakali nishadham and prati madhyamam included in descending scale.
 For the details of the notations and terms, see swaras in Carnatic music.

 Popular compositions

 A few compositions have been set to Mohanakalyani rāgam.
 Here are some popular kritis composed in Mohanakalyani.